Embark (transit authority)

-Embark (styled all caps as EMBARK) is the public transit agency of the COTPA (Central Oklahoma Transportation and Parking Authority) trust, the largest transit agency in the state of Oklahoma.
-Embark has 20 interconnecting bus routes covering the city of Oklahoma City and parts of the Oklahoma City Metropolitan Area, including weekday Express service from Norman Norman to Downtown Oklahoma City.
-Embark also operates paratransit, the Oklahoma City Streetcar, downtown public parking, bike share, and river ferry service.
-Additionally, Embark provides administrative and executive support for the Regional Transportation Authority of Central Oklahoma.
+Embark (styled in all caps as EMBARK) is a public transit agency in Oklahoma City, Oklahoma.
+Operated by the Central Oklahoma Transportation and Parking Authority (COTPA), EMBARK is the largest transit agency in the state and operates services throughout the Oklahoma City metropolitan area.

+EMBARK operates bus and paratransit service in Oklahoma City and Norman (including an express bus connecting the two cities), the Oklahoma City Streetcar, RAPID bus rapid transit service, public parking and bike shares in Downtown Oklahoma City, and ferry service on the Oklahoma River.
+It also provides administrative and executive support for the Regional Transportation Authority of Central Oklahoma.